mit-quest/sports-analytics/README.md

 * [training](train): training and testing a player identification model on a prepared dataset
 * [inference](infer): using a pretrained player identification model with a prepared dataset

 Before running any of these workflows, you'll need to [set up your local machine](docs/local_setup.md) and [have a GCP account ready](https://cloud.google.com/).
-You may also want to look through [assumed knowledge]().
-TO DO: add link

----
-### Demo

-We've provided a [Colab notebook]() that will automatically download a prepared dataset and run a pretrained player identification model.

-The demo dataset was curated from videos of two matches at Wimbledon 2018 provided by the [Wimbledon YouTube Channel](https://www.youtube.com/wimbledon).
-The model was trained on clips from [Novak Djokovic vs Rafael Nadal](https://www.youtube.com/watch?v=V96sSCV03ng) and is tested on unseen clips from that match (88.6% accuracy: Nadal 83.5%, Del Potro 95.5%), as well as clips from [Juan Martin del Potro vs Rafael Nadal](https://www.youtube.com/watch?v=S5LVbZUgM48) (76.5% accuracy: Nadal 86.5%, ”not Nadal” 65.2%).

-TODO: image